 Search for groups that are relevant to your industry:

 A lot of professionals take to these groups to discuss problems or new developments in the industry.
 Facebook groups is a great place to meet like-minded individuals who may be able to get your foot in the door.

-Pick your best references; these are all the people who like you and can endorse your abilities and character.
+For instance, go through your friends and pick your best references; these are all the people who like you and can endorse your abilities and character.

 When you make a list, categorize those people into a new friend’s list on Facebook.
 You can do this by clicking on the “friends” drop down box and click on “add to another list”, then go to “new list”, and make a professional or work list.

 When you post status updates or relevant job inquiries, you can filter by who can see the content; this is where your new “professional list” will come in handy.
-When you go to post the status, click on the “friend” drop-down again, and pick who can see your status.

 Don’t be nervous when asking people to help you.
 Most people like feeling that someone regards them highly enough to ask them for help.